ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 template: logorb
 # Communication - Conduct

-Don't be a jerk; avoid the poisonous people.
+Don't be a jerk; avoid the poisonous people... and do something about it.

 **ASF Code of Conduct**
 https://www.apache.org/foundation/policies/conduct

 ???
-This is how we operate, in all Apache project and foundation spaces.
+This is required for how we work, in all Apache project and foundation spaces.
+The intent of the Code of Conduct is not to be a hammer; it's meant to be a framework we can use to help both individuals and whole communities to see the expected standards of discourse we want on Apache lists.

 ---
 template: logorb
 # Communication - Kindness

-**Be kind** - everyone here is a volunteer.
+**Be kind** - everyone here is a human being, and a **volunteer**.

 ???
 Remember: everyone else in the community **here at Apache** is a